 Mommy, why did God make me short?
 How do you offer words of spiritual comfort for a short child?
 I know this is a bridge that we are going to have to cross in our household.
+I know that this child will need some encouragement and a Biblical lesson for a short child.

 Our son is short.
 As in the less than 5% on the growth scale short.
 It didn’t seem to bother anyone else really but his dad and I. Deep down in my mommy’s gut, I knew something was off.

 We were finally able to have him tested, and he is behind.
 His bones are two years younger than he is.
-He should achieve a normally predicted height based on of my height and my husband’s, but he is going to hit all his growth spurts about two years after his peers.
+He should achieve a normally predicted height based on my height and my husband’s, but he is going to hit all his growth spurts about two years after his peers.

 That is comforting to us but – in the meantime, it is hard in the day-to-day to be different from your peers.
 You want to comfort your short child.
 Our kids want to be like everyone else, but each one of us is made to be unique and to stand out.